mlswg/mls-architecture/draft-omara-mls-architecture.md

   other Client is offline.

-* To route messages between Clients, including acting as a message expander, taking in one message and forwarding it to multiple Clients.
+* To route messages between Clients, including acting as a message expander, taking in one message and forwarding it to multiple Clients (also known as "server side fanout")

 Depending on the level of trust given by the Group to the Delivery Service,